chriskeating/readr/README.md

 - Add category: 2019 Cruise Preparation, Self-Improvements, Written by Me!
 - Link verification
 - Styling
+- Recreate database

 Features
+- Styling
+- Set up bit.ly/chris-keating-1 or something
+- Set up profile page with other links (Created by Chris Keating)
+- Scrape twitter for any articles posted by famous people (with tweet as summary)

 - Convert articles to PDF for easy viewing (ads or no ads)
+- Authentication
+- Chrome plugin - based on usersnap design
+- Schedule for when these articles are relevant (Itinerary planning)
+- Map view for where these articles are relevant (Itinerary planning)
+- Sponsored travelers (Itinerary planning)
-- Link info population
+-

+Random/Boring
+- Error handling and what does the site do
 - Weekly email sent with articles posted since last time
-- Authentication
 - Filter all messages for particular user
-- Scrape twitter for any articles posted by famous people (with tweet as summary)
-- Chrome plugin - based on usersnap design
+- Link info population